-Just 12 miles from downtown Asheville is Lake Powhatan in Pisgah National Forest (near the NC Arboretum and Blue Ridge Parkway).
-The small lake has a sandy beach with a lifeguard, and it's adjacent to the popular Bent Creek mountain biking trails.
+Open (No lifeguard on duty, swim at your own risk): Just 12 miles from downtown Asheville is Lake Powhatan in Pisgah National Forest (near the NC Arboretum and Blue Ridge Parkway).
+The small lake has a sandy beach and it's adjacent to the popular Bent Creek mountain biking trails.
 This is a popular camping and glamping spot as well.
-It's open every day 10 AM-8 PM.
-If you are not a camper, there's a $2/person day use fee.
+It's open every day 10 AM-6 PM.
+If you are not a camper, there's a $4/person day-use fee.
 No pets on the beach.
 Bring your snacks and drinks since there are no concessions.
-Also find an easy hiking trail around the lake.
+Also, find an easy hiking trail around the lake.
 Read more.

 Open for guests: The Rumbling Bald Resort on Lake Lure has a private beach for their overnight guests in their rental homes and villas.
 Find plenty of amenities and options for fun in the water.
 Beach chairs, umbrellas, paddleboards and kayaks available to rent.
 Nearby find a lazy river and two outdoor pools.
 Read more about them.